openharmony/arkcompiler_cangjie_ark_interop/doc/User_Manual/source_en/package/import.md

 ## Implicit Import of the `core` Package

-Types such as `String` and `Range` can be used directly not because they are built-in types, but because the compiler automatically and implicitly imports all `public` declarations from the `core` package for the source code.
+Types such as `String` and `Range` can be used directly not because they are built-in types, but because the compiler implicitly imports all `public` declarations from the `core` package for the source code.

-## Using `import as` to Rename Imported Names
+## Renaming Imported Names Using `import as`

-Different packages have separate namespaces, so top-level declarations with the same name may exist across different packages.
+Different packages have separate namespaces, so top-level declarations with the same name may exist in different packages.
 When importing top-level declarations with the same name from different packages, you can use `import packageName.name as newName` to rename them and avoid conflicts.
-Even without name conflicts, you can still use `import as` to rename imported content.
+Even without naming conflicts, you can still use `import as` to rename imported content.
 The rules for `import as` are as follows:

-- After renaming an imported declaration using `import as`, only the new name can be used in the current package; the original name becomes unavailable.
+- After renaming an imported declaration using `import as`, the current package can only use the new name; the original name becomes unavailable.
-- If the renamed name conflicts with other names in the top-level scope of the current package and all corresponding declarations are function types, they participate in function overloading; otherwise, a redefinition error will occur.
+- If the renamed name conflicts with other names in the top-level scope of the current package and the corresponding declarations are all function types, they participate in function overloading; otherwise, a redefinition error is reported.
-- The syntax `import pkg as newPkgName` is supported to rename package names, resolving naming conflicts between packages with the same name in different modules.
+- The syntax `import pkg as newPkgName` is supported to rename package names, resolving naming conflicts for packages with the same name in different modules.
     <!-- compile.error -import3-->
     <!-- cfg="-p p1 --output-type=staticlib" -->